RandomComputerUser/FancyLighting-Terraria/README.md

 - Made some minor optimizations
 - Removed shadow paint blocking all light when using the fancy lighting engine
 - Removed the option to toggle higher-quality normal maps, which are always used now
-- Updated the mod description
+- Updated the mod icon and description
 - Fixed a visual issue with blocks adjacent to glowing blocks when using smooth lighting
 - Fixed a camera mode bug where overbright lighting was not applied to tile entities
 - Fixed a bug that disabled dithering when using a specific combination of settings